Skip to content

 return [f"latent_{i}" for i in range(latent_dim)]

-Source code in src/centimators/model_estimators.py
+Source code in src/centimators/model_estimators/keras_estimators/sequence.py

 )